rgschmitz1/markdown-toc/README.md

-# markdown-toc
+# markdown-toc and image-fixer
 Generate table of contents for markdown files.

-This script is mainly for personal use to work in tandem with Google Docs to Markdown add-on,
+These scripts are mainly for personal use to work in tandem with Google Docs to Markdown add-on,
 https://github.com/evbacher/gd2md-html

 Feel free to contribute.